-The University of Colorado (UC) Center for Global Health has an opportunity to make a major contribution to improving the health and welfare of the World’s poorest populations and become one of the world’s leading global health programs.
+The Center for Global Health has an opportunity to make a major contribution to improving the health and welfare of the world’s poorest populations and become one of the world’s leading global health programs.
 We are almost at the “tipping point” to achieve this goal.

 We need to break down these silos because we need to maximize a broad multidisciplinary approach to global health.
 Faculty in many disciplines on both the Denver and Anschutz campuses need to interact and develop more collaborative projects.
-To do this we need “connectors” who will bring faculty with global health interests and projects together so that the UC Center for Global Health will become their intellectual home.
+To do this we need “connectors” who will bring faculty with global health interests and projects together so that the Colorado School of Public Health's Center for Global Health will become their intellectual home.
 A home where ongoing interaction will generate sparks of creativity and enthusiasm for integrating our efforts so we can tackle the difficult global health problems together.

 By working collaboratively we will address the need to promote sustainable economic development in the poorest areas of the world in ways that will provide opportunities for families to improve their economic conditions, provide educational opportunities to their children, and reduce excessive maternal and child mortality.

 Failure to address extreme poverty and high maternal and childhood mortality rates undermines a sense of community and fosters pervasive feelings of hopelessness and despair.
 It is these feelings that sow the seeds for violence, kidnapping, drug trafficking, terrorism, revolutionary activity and failed states.

 Our Center has ambitious goals because CU, Children’s Hospital Colorado and other Colorado universities have incredibly experienced and talented people now working in global health.
 We intend to leverage their existing work with enhanced collaborations to achieve a critical mass that will take us beyond our “tipping point.”
 I hope you are as excited as I am to join us in this work.

 Director, Center for Global Health

 University of Colorado